Sharjeel Imam

-Sharjeel Imam (born 1988) is an Indian student activist from Kako village of Jehanabad, Bihar.
-He is known for his allegedly inflammatory speeches made during anti-Citizenship Amendment Act (CAA) protests which led to his arrest under sedition.
+Sharjeel Imam (born 1988) is a student activist in India.
+He participated in the Citizenship Amendment Act protests, against the Citizenship Amendment Act, 2019 (CAA) and the National Register of Citizens (NRC).
+He was later arrested by the Delhi Police under sedition laws for "inflammatory" speeches, which called for the permanent cutting-off of the state of Assam, which allegedly incited the 2020 Delhi riots.
+His incarceration has drawn condemnation from international human rights groups such as Human Rights Watch, the International Federation for Human Rights, and Amnesty International.
+The United States Commission on International Religious Freedom (USCIRF) lists him in its victims database as being detained for his "religious freedom advocacy."
+According to USCIRF, Sharjeel Imam was arrested in January 2020 for taking part in "peaceful protests opposing the religious discriminatory Citizen Amendment Act (CAA) in December 2019 and January 2020."

 Early life and education

 Sharjeel Imam was born in 1988 at Kako village of Jehanabad district, Bihar.
-His father Akbar Imam was a politician; his mother Afshan Rahim is a homemaker, and his brother Muzzammil Imam is a social activist.
-Akbar Imam was a Janata Dal (United) candidate in the Jehanabad constituency in the 2005 assembly election.
+His father Akbar Imam was a politician; his mother is a homemaker, and his brother is a social activist.
+Akbar Imam was a Janata Dal (United) (JDU) candidate in the Jehanabad constituency in the 2005 assembly election.
 In 2014, Akbar died of cancer after an illness lasting many years.

 Sharjeel Imam started school in 1994 and was considered a bibliophile by his teachers.
 He was schooled at a missionary school in Patna, and later, Delhi Public School, Vasant Kunj.
-After completing high school in 2006, he studied computer engineering at the Indian Institute of Technology Bombay.
+After completing high school in 2006, he studied computer engineering at the Indian Institute of Technology Bombay (IIT Bombay).
 After graduation, he spent two years in Bangalore, where he joined a software company.
-In 2013, he joined Jawaharlal Nehru University in New Delhi to complete his master's degree in Modern History and started PhD in 2015 from the same university.
+In 2013, he joined Jawaharlal Nehru University (JNU) in New Delhi to complete his master's degree in Modern History and started PhD in 2015 from the same university.